biocypher/biocypher/README.md

 ## Usage

+❗❗❗ The `main` branch is currently non-functional due to refactoring efforts.
+Please use the branch `revert-until-fix` for the time being.

 BioCypher is currently in prototype stage.
 To use it locally, please clone the repository, change to a folder of your choice and then create the conda environment using the **_enviroment.yaml_**.
 This will create a conda